stoussaint/spring-data-marklogic/README.md

 ## Quick Start

-First of all, you will need Marklogic to be installed (note that Marklogic provide free licence for development).
+First of all, you will need Marklogic to be installed (note that Marklogic provides free license for development).
 Spring Data Marklogic connects to Marklogic using the XDBC client, so you need a [XDBC server](https://docs.marklogic.com/guide/admin/xdbc) up and ready.

 Then add the Spring Data Marklogic dependency in your project.